 You might still experience doubts about your or your partner’s choice, but you will eventually see that you were not made for each other, at least not for the time being.

-Fact #2: The Reasons Are Alike For Men and Women, Expect For Cheating
+Fact #2: The Reasons Are Alike For Men and Women, Except For Cheating

 The reasons for breakups are essentially the same, like feeling that you’re not the priority, that you’re not loved the way you deserve, or simply that you don’t see a future together.

 Still, women initiate breakups more often than men do.

 When the reason for the breakup is due to specific events, such as cheating, then the reasons for men and women will vary.
 Men are more likely to break up if their lover cheats on them sexually or emotionally.